Career Tips 4 min read ·

 Gaps to Close Before Applying

-• Hypothesis-driven problem solving: MBB cases expect you to lead with a hypothesis and test it, rather than collecting all data first and then drawing conclusions.
-This is the single biggest adjustment for Big Four candidates.
+• Hypothesis-driven problem solving: MBB cases expect you to lead with a hypothesis and test it, rather than collecting all data first.
+This is the single biggest adjustment.
+Practice with our hypothesis-driven problem solving guide.

 • Top-down communication: MBB culture demands leading with the answer, then supporting with evidence.
 Big Four culture often builds the case sequentially.
 Practice the pyramid principle rigorously.

-• Case interview skills: MBB case interviews are materially harder than Big Four case assessments.
-The math is faster, the frameworks must be customized, and the interviewer pushes back more aggressively.
+• Case interview intensity: MBB case interviews are materially harder than Big Four case assessments.
+The math is faster, the frameworks must be customized, and the interviewer pushes back aggressively.

 The Networking Playbook